 For the anti IL-17A agents, concerns have included infections and reactivation of latent TB, inflammatory bowel disease, and hypersensitivity reactions for secukinumab; infections, reactivation of TB, hypersensitivity reactions, neutropenia, candidal infection, and inflammatory bowel disease for ixekizumab (approved in March 2016); and candidal infections, neutropenia, and an increased risk of suicide for brodalumab (not yet approved although the FDA Dermatologic and Opthalmic Drugs Advisory Committee recommended its approval in July 2016).
+As noted in Table 2, the FDA delayed the decision date for brodalumab from November 2016 to February 2017 pending finalization of a Risk Evaluation and Mitigation Strategy (REMS).14

-Ustekinumab, an anti IL-12/23 Agent, has been associated with skin cancer, severe infections, and concerns for lymphoma.
-Although there has also been concern for an increased risk of major cardiovascular events, several observational studies have not confirmed an effect.^{20,34} Anti-ustekinumab antibodies occur in a few patients and are of unclear clinical significance.
+Ustekinumab, an IL-12/23 Agent, has been associated with skin cancer, severe infections, and concerns for lymphoma.
+Although there has also been concern for an increased risk of major cardiovascular events, several observational studies have not confirmed an effect.^{22,35} Anti-ustekinumab antibodies occur in a few patients and are of unclear clinical significance.